-The frequency-modulated phase-locked loop (FMPLL) clock module is used to multiply the external frequency reference to a higher frequency for internal use.
-The FMPLL provides one of the five possible clock source inputs to the global clock module (GCM).
+The Frequency-Modulated Phase-Locked Loop (FMPLL) clock module is used to multiply the external frequency reference to a higher frequency for internal use.
+The FMPLL provides one of the five possible clock source inputs to the Global Clock Module (GCM).
 The GCM manages the mapping between the available clock sources and the device clock domains.

-The device also has an external clock prescaler (ECP) module.
-When the ECP is enabled, it outputs a continuous external clock on the ECLK pin.
+The device also has an External Clock Prescaler (ECP) module that when enabled, outputs a continuous external clock on the ECLK pin.
 The ECLK frequency is a user-programmable ratio of the peripheral interface clock (VCLK) frequency.
-This low-frequency output can be monitored externally as an indicator of the operating frequency of the device.
+This low-frequency output can be monitored externally as an indicator of the device operating frequency.

-The Error Signaling Module (ESM) monitors all device errors and determines whether an interrupt or external Error pin is triggered when a fault is detected.
-The nERROR can be monitored externally as an indicator of a fault condition in the microcontroller.
+The Error Signaling Module (ESM) monitors all device errors and determines whether an interrupt is generated or the external nERROR pin is toggled when a fault is detected.
+The nERROR pin can be monitored externally as an indicator of a fault condition in the microcontroller.